erskordi/openai_gym_tutorial/README.md

 ```
 After the successful creation of your environment, you will be ready to use it for your experiments.

-## 3<sup>rd</sup> step
+## 3<sup>rd</sup> step: Run OpenAI Gym on a single node/single core

-Now that the environment is created, you can perform a sanity check to make sure everything is working correctly.
+Now that the environment is created, you have to make sure everything is working correctly.
 In the case of OpenAI Gym, you can test your installation by running a small example using one of the standard Gym environments like `CartPole-v0`.

 You begin by activating the enironment and start a Python session:
 ```